| Barry MacDonnell's

 You probably won't need to use all of it or even most of it -- it's intended to be a comprehensive reference -- but you might need to come back here later for specific information.

-• Even if you believe you have not modified or customized your program it's still a good idea to back up your currently active default template (there can be more than one default template installed on your system; see here for how to find the currently active one and back it up) before you upgrade or uninstall/reinstall the current program so you can migrate any user customizations that might be stored in it.
+• Even if you believe you have not modified or customized your program it's still a good idea to locate and back up your currently active default template before you upgrade or uninstall/reinstall the current program so you can migrate any user customizations that might be stored in it.

-• The currently active default template stores many user customizations, but some customizations can be stored in locations other than in that specific template.
-You can use the check list in Section III below to determine whether you need to back up and/or immediately migrate those items as well.
+It's also important to note that while the currently active template stores many of your program customizations and document preferences it does not store all of them.
+You can use the check list in Section III below to determine whether you need to back up and/or immediately migrate other items as well.

-• On the other hand you might not need to migrate every customization you have made, such as a custom style you've applied to a document you still have available on disk.
-Sometimes it's easier and quicker to re-customize the item when and if the need arises.
-But you should be familiar with these things before making major changes to the program.
+• On the other hand you might not need to migrate every customization you have made such as a custom style you've applied to a document which you still have available on disk.
+Sometimes it's easier and quicker to re-customize the item when the need arises.
+But you should be somewhat familiar with these things before making major changes to the program.
+Again, see Section III below.

-• If you haven't done so already, be sure to read the previous sections (Parts 1-4).
+• It might be helpful to first read the previous sections (Part 1, 2, 3, and 4).
 Then refer to the following information.

 Section I: Transferring (migrating) specific customizations when using the same WordPerfect version on a different computer